 Description

-Rear elevation has full height C18 stair window above doorway with square section stone surround and leaded lights.
-Small brick cross wing set into hillside with cellar off-shut and small chamber above.
+The rear elevation showcases a full-height 18th-century stair window above the doorway, which has a square section stone surround and leaded lights.
+There is a small brick cross wing set into the hillside, which includes a cellar off-shut and a small chamber above.

-(Some fragmentary remains of possible heavy doorway in rear elevation suggest No 22 may have been an C18 rebuilding of an earlier house)
+Some fragmentary remains of a possible heavy doorway in the rear elevation suggest that Number 22 may have been an 18th-century rebuilding of an earlier house.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.